nirojasmar/nirojasmar/README.md

 - 👋 Hi, I’m @nirojasmar
-- 👀 I’m interested in mostly backend and full stack development...
+- 👀 I’m interested in web development
-- 🌱 I’m currently learning .NET ...
+- 🌱 I’m currently learning the .NET Framework and cloud services
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects relating to web development especially those that uses .NET
 - 📫 How to reach me:
 -
       - My email: nirojasmar@gmail.com